-Assess how the jurisdiction's use of funds, particularly CDBG, addresses the priorities and specific objectives identified in the plan,
+Assess how the jurisdiction's use of funds, particularly CDBG, addresses the priorities and specific objectives identified in the plan, giving special attention to the highest priority activities identified.

 West Allis's #1 and #2 goals are to redevelop abandoned/underutilized industrial sites by removing barriers to sustainable development and planning for improved neighborhoods and eliminate slum and blighting influences.
-In 2023, work began on the construction of a new 247-unit apartment housing project in partnership with 3 Leaf Partners on the site of the former Clark Oil Headquarters.
+In 2024, work continued on the construction of a new 247-unit apartment housing project in partnership with 3 Leaf Partners on the site of the former Clark Oil Headquarters with the grand opening in quarter three of 2025.
 Staff also worked to address several ideal and abandoned commercial properties located throughout the City.
-One site in particular, a former restaurant, Crawdaddy's, is being converted into housing where the site will provide 21 units, as a spot blight activity.
-The Economic Development Team is looking to leverage the Commercial Façade Grant and Economic Development Ioan to address the poor condition of the property.
-Additional Commercial Façade projects included LA Pub and Grill-a restaurant, Unit Forgings-an engineering & manufacturing company, and Quality Tool and Die-which is being converted into commercial office space.
+One site in particular, a former commercial space, Czars Bar, is being converted into single family housing where the site will provide 2 units, as a spot blight activity.
+The Housing Rehabilitation Team is looking to leverage the HOME funds from Milwaukee County to address the poor condition of the property.
+Additionally, Commercial Façade projects included for fiscal year 2024 included Emerald an event space in the city providing, which also provides catering services to the community and Caufield's a wine bar and eatery offering West Allis residents wine from small producers.

-Much of 2023 was community planning for additional housing opportunities within the city.
+Much of 2024 was community planning for additional housing opportunities within the city.
 The team explored and continues to encourage developers to consider HOME, project-based vouchers, or tax credit housing into their visioning for West Allis opportunities.
 The city continues to explore the utilization of CDBG dollars on the "block" level through the funding of potential neighborhood groups, direct neighborhood improvements (i.e., connections, parks, employment opportunities) and community building within the City's LMA's.

-The City acquired a vacant social/entertainment property in a challenging neighborhood, at 69TH & Beloit Rd., to be demolished and a new three-bedroom single family home will be built utilizing HOME funds from Milwaukee County.
-In addition, the City entered into a partnership with the school district for a historical rehabilitation project of Longfellow Elementary School, which will become an affordable rental community utilizing project-based vouchers and tax-credits.
-The city is also exploring adding CDBG funds for a park on this site at project completion.
-As a continuing development of the project in 2024 the city rezoned the property for high density resolution housing.
-In 2023, the city also worked on addressing an aging park pavilion and a repositioning of a neighborhood park into an inclusive park for the neighborhood.
-Liberty Heights Park Pavilion project design, budget, and MOU have been solidified and project bidding is in process.
+In 2024, the city began the demolition and new construction of an aging park pavilion built in 1937 and a construction of a new neighborhood park pavilion for the neighborhood.
+Liberty Heights Park Pavilion project design and budget have been solidified, and completion of construction is scheduled to be complete June 1, 2025.

 West Allis's #3 and #6 goals are to address the needs of low-moderate income neighborhoods by reducing crime through awareness programs, planning for improved neighborhoods, improving the conditions of neighborhood parks, and improving and developing the infrastructure for public facilities, and delivery and provision for providing social services or outreach programs.
 Activities such as Community Service Officer, Graffiti Removal and Gang Prevention allowed for additional public safety resources that would not otherwise be available to LMI neighborhoods without the use of CDBG funds.
-The Family Resource Center provided child daycare and structured workshop/activity services to 235 individuals.
-The Frail Elderly Home Service/Neighborhood Outreach Program (Eras-Senior Network) activity provided services to 300 older adults, allowing them to remain at home through services such as one-way rides, home chores/repairs, in-person visits, shopping trips, etc. The

-Police Department was also able to provide domestic violence, through an online format, support services to 30 adults and 43 children in 2023 through WISH, a public service program assistance participant who are or have faced domestic violence.
-Additionally, the City funded WRTP/Big Step assisting 26 LMI individuals who are unemployed or underemployed with job search assistance.
+The Family Resource Center provided child daycare and structured workshop/activity services to 186 individuals.
+The Frail Elderly Home Service/Neighborhood Outreach Program (Eras-Senior Network) activity provided services to 314 older adults, allowing them to remain at home through services such as one-way rides, home chores/repairs, in-person visits, shopping trips, etc. The Police Department was also able to provide domestic violence, through an online format, support services to 28 adults and 36 children in 2024 through WISH, a public service program assistance participant who are or have faced domestic violence.
+Additionally, the City funded WRTP/Big Step assisting 22 LMI individuals who are unemployed or underemployed with job search assistance.